dpgithub87/WebCrawler/README.md

 ## Productionize the Application
 ### Microservice Architecture

-- Extract the WebDownloader and UriExtractor as independent microservices to enhance scalability and efficiency.
+- Extract the WebDownloader and UriExtractor as independent microservices to enhance horizontal scaling and efficiency.

+### Parallel Processing at Kubernetes layer

+- Implement the crawler-executor as a Cron job or as a deployment pod to monitor a queue for new sites, to enable parallel crawling.

 ### Error Handling